Manishearth/starcon-presentation/talk.md

 Have you ever thought about how much we trust the tools we use?

 In 1984, Ken Thompson gave a talk about the nature of trust, and focused on a fascinating outcome of this bootstrapping process.
-It turns out you can use this process to "hide" vulnerabilities in a compiler!
+It turns out!so you can use this process to "hide" vulnerabilities in a compiler!

 §§
 ### Trusting Trust